Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons: Conclusion

 \section{Conclusion}

 The two- and three-body decays of the ground state of the pseudoscalar glueball into a vector, an axial-vector, a scalar and a pseudoscalar quark-antiquark fields have been studied.
 We have started with the chiral invariant effective Lagrangian describing the interaction of the pseudoscalar glueball with (axial-)vector and (pseudo)scalar mesons for the three-flavour case $N_f=3$.
 The size of the coupling constant intensity can not be determined.
 That leads to predict the branching ratios for the decay channels which are expected to dominate.
-According to the mass of the pseudoscalar glueball, we considered two options: (i) $M_{\tilde{G}}=2.6$ GeV which is chosen to be in agreement with lattice QCD in the quenched approximation and can be tested in the planned PANDA experiment at FAIR/GSI \cite{panda}, since glueballs could be directly formed in proton-antiproton fusion processes; (ii) $M_{\tilde{G}}=2.37$ GeV which assumes that the measured resonance $X(2370)$ in the BESIII experiment is a pseudoscalar glueball (predominantly) \cite{bes}.
-The two-body decay of the pseudoscalar glueball produce $PS$ and $PV$ while the three-body decay produce $PPP,\, PPA,\, PPV$ and $PSV$ which includes the scalar-isoscalar states $f_0(1370)$ and $f_0(1500)$.
-The main decay channels are $\tilde{G} \rightarrow \rho\pi$ and $\tilde{G} \rightarrow K^*(892)K$, see Table I for all results, which represent the golden channels for the determination of the pseudoscalar glueball and are able to play a role in understanding the $\rho\pi$ puzzle of the charmonium state $\psi(2S)$.
-The decay into three pions could be produced through the decay chain $\tilde{G} \rightarrow \rho\pi \rightarrow \pi\pi\pi$ as a result of the existence of the hadronic decay $\rho \rightarrow \pi\pi$ according to the OZI-allowed decays of the conventional mesons.
-The $M_{\tilde{G}} \rightarrow KK\pi$ channel is predicted in the dominant decay channel.
-The decay channels $KK_S,\,KK_\eta,\,KK\eta',\,$ and $KK\pi$ are predicted in this study, which confirms our previous study \cite{EshraimG}.
-The present results of this work could be helpful and be used as guidelines in the search for the pseudoscalar glueball in the ongoing BESIII and Belle-II experiments and the future PANDA experiment at the FAIR/GSI.
+According to the mass of the pseudoscalar glueball, we considered two options: (i) $M_{\tilde{G}}=2.6$ GeV which is chosen to be in agreement with lattice QCD in the quenched approximation. (ii) $M_{\tilde{G}}=2.37$ GeV which assumes that the measured resonance $X(2370)$ in the BESIII experiment is a pseudoscalar glueball (predominantly) \cite{bes}.
+These masses can be tested in the planned PANDA experiment at FAIR/GSI \cite{panda}, since glueballs could be directly formed in proton-antiproton fusion processes.
+The two-body decay of the pseudoscalar glueball produce $PS$ (includes the scalar-isoscalar states $f_0(1370)$, $f_0(1500)$ and $f_0(1700)$) and $PV$ while the three-body decay produces $PPP,\, PPA,\, PPV$ and $PSV$.
+The only new two-body decay channel is $\tilde{G} \rightarrow K^*(892)K$, see Table II for all results.
+The $\tilde{G} \rightarrow \pi\pi\eta$ channel is predicted in the dominant decay channel, followed by $\tilde{G} \rightarrow KK\pi$ then $\tilde{G} \rightarrow KK\eta^{\prime}$.
+On the contrary, the decay of the pseudoscalar glueball into $\pi\pi\pi$ is predicted to vanish.
+From the investigation of the decay of the pseudoscalar glueball in the present and our previous work in Ref.\cite{EshraimG}, we confirm the validity of the two- and three-body decay processes, $\tilde{G}\rightarrow PS$ and $\tilde{G}\rightarrow PPP$, that are presented in Table II and Table III, respectively.
+This indicates that experimentalists should search for glueballs through these channels.
+Moreover, the new three-body decay of the pseudoscalar glueball into (axial-)vector and (pseudo)scalar mesons is reported in Table IV.
+The present results of this work could be helpful for understand glueball spectroscopy and be used as guidelines in the search for the pseudoscalar glueball in the ongoing BESIII and Belle-II experiments and the future PANDA experiment at the FAIR/GSI.\\ The discovery and study of the glueball spectroscopy is a crucial test of QCD.
+Therefore, we plan, in the framework of a chiral model, to study the decay of the first excited pseudoscalar glueball into vector and axial-vector mesons in addition to scalar and pseudoscalar mesons, and into nucleons as well.
+Forthcoming developments of the present work will be based on new results for the pseudoscalar glueball and its excitations when lattice QCD will include the effect of dynamic fermions and working beyond the quenched approximation.
+That would be very beneficial to understand quark and gluon confinement in QCD.